intertwine/social-compliance-generator/README.md

 - OpenAI DALL-E - for image generation
 - Facebook(Xenova) MusicGen - for song generation

-The generator uses Supabase Storage to store the generated music content prior to uploading it to a Facebook page.
+The generator uses Supabase Storage to store the generated music content prior to uploading it to social media platforms.

 ## Getting Started